-get_qubits() The support of all the operators in the PauliSum ob- ject. simplify() Simplifies the sum of Pauli operators according to Pauli algebra rules. get_programs() Get a Pyquil Program corresponding to each term in the PauliSum and a coefficient for each program
+get_qubits() The support of all the operators in the PauliSum ob- ject. simplify() Simplifies the sum of Pauli operators according to Pauli algebra rules. get_programs() Get a Pyquil Program corresponding to each term in the PauliSum and a coefficient for each program from_compact_str(str_pauli_sum) Construct a PauliSum from the result of str(pauli_sum)

-PauliSum.get qubits
+PauliSum.get\qubits